coderefinery/workshop-intro/livestream.md

 - We have more material than we can cover: we adjust to the audience.
 - This is a live production, not curated
-- We adjust to what each particular audience wants
+- We try to adjust to what each particular audience wants

 ### Instructors and helpers aren't perfect